mgranja/Flight_Delay_Prediction_Model/README.md

 recall_score(train_y, train_predictions)
 ```

 Recall Score is the percentage total relevant results correctly classified by the algorithm.
-The recall score encompasses all the

 ![Recall Score](Recall_equation.png)

+The main difference between Precision and Recall is that Precision only takes into account when the model predicted a delay as opposed to Recall that takes into account actual delays.

 Predictions were processed for each carrier and compared with actual outcomes for the dates September 1 - 7: